-We’re back with more simple grammar mistakes you should never make in your writing, featuring a whole host of matchups between similar-but-not-quite-the-same words.
-Take a look at the list – and our previous set of tips – and then give your book an edit to make sure you haven’t made any of these slip-ups!
+We’ve got 13 of the most common (and annoying) grammar mistakes you should never make in your writing.
+This list of matchups between similar-but-not-quite-the-same words includes some guaranteed pain points.
+Take a look at the list and then give your book an edit to make sure you haven’t made any of these slip-ups!

 Affect vs Effect

 Insure vs Ensure